 Initiation a Connection

-Being a dancer who often follows I know, first hand, how hard it is to respond without any prior warning so as a leader I aim to provide as much time as possible to my followers.
+Being a dancer who often follows I know, first-hand, how hard it is to respond without any prior warning so as a leader I aim to provide as much time as possible to my followers.

-Tip: Do you feel like you do not have enough time to fully prepare yourself or are struggling to stablise your partner before performing a pattern.
+Tip: Do you feel like you do not have enough time to fully prepare yourself or are struggling to stabilise your partner before performing a pattern.
 Think about connecting to your partner as soon as possible to buy you more time.

 Developing the Connection

-After optimizing my position and initiating a connection with my partner I will then develop the connection; this develops the connection in from a light touch to the point before I perform a lead.
+After optimizing my position and initiating a connection with my partner I will then develop the connection; this develops the connection from a light touch to the point before I perform a lead.
 During this development I will also use other tools to position my partner better for what is to come.
-To keep with the car metaphor this is the equivalent to lifting your foot slowly off the clutch and finding the biting point which prepares the car for movement.
+To keep with the car metaphor this is the equivalent of lifting your foot slowly off the clutch and finding the biting point which prepares the car for movement.

 I do the same when developing my connection and I will also use this opportunity to give early lead indications i.e. my follower should know where she is going with certainty before she even feels a lead; I refer to this as pre-leading.

-Tip: Try thinking about leading from a followers perspective.
-How can you better prepare your partner.
+Tip: Try thinking about leading from a follower’s perspective.
+How can you better prepare your partner?
 Yes, you should be thinking about your partner and the shared experience.

 Once you are positioned and you have established and developed a connection, the lead is all about giving the amount of impulse required to give a clear signal to my partner.
 All followers have different requirements so the amount of energy required will differ.
-Once again using the car metaphor, a good driver is not about being able to control a well tuned car but being able to drive any car safely; this unfortunately only comes with experience.
+Once again using the car metaphor, a good driver is not about being able to control a well-tuned car but being able to drive any car safely; this unfortunately only comes with experience.
 If I am dancing with a new partner the first 2-3 moves that I lead will give me an initial impression of my partner.

 Note: This all happens within a split second and happens reflexively.
 Given that I no longer think about where I need to be or how to lead I spend my mental energies focusing on my partner and the music.

-For me the mood of a dance starts at hello.
-In the few short seconds between taking your partner’s hand and finding your spot on the dance floor you have an opportunity to set the mood of the dance to come.
+For me, the mood of a dance starts at hello.
+In the few short seconds between taking your partner’s hand and finding your spot on the dance floor, you have an opportunity to set the mood of the dance to come.
 Picture someone taking your hand and rushing you to the dance floor while bumping into other dancers and contrast this with a smooth considerate walk to the dance floor.
 Now think about how else you can put your partner at ease and set the mood.

 Once I have established that I am going to have a dance with my partner I will always take a few seconds, there is no rush, I listen to the song, observe my partner and set an initial mood; it could be a cheeky grin, an excited giggle or just an expression of how this song is going to be played out.

-Tip: On any given night you will have loads of opportunities to dance; there is no need to rush through and good manners is not expensive.
+Tip: On any given night you will have loads of opportunities to dance; there is no need to rush through and good manners are not expensive.
 Take a few moments before you dance to set the mood.

 My preferred dance energy is chilled, small and simple.
-But I always try to match the energy that my partner gives which gives me the better chance of connecting with my partner.
+But I always try to match the energy that my partner gives which gives me a better chance of connecting with my partner.
 This synchronisation of energy gives me yet another way to connect with my partner, although at times it can be challenging.

 Tip: Be observant.
 Energy levels are very easy to spot in Salsa.
 Fitness will be a big factor in your ability to match your follower.